HuyThang25/flarevm-mcp/README.md

 ## What is FlareVM MCP?

-**FlareVM MCP** is a bridge between your analysis environment (typically Kali Linux) and an isolated Windows malware analysis VM (FlareVM).
+**FlareVM MCP** is made to bridge between your analysis environment (typically Kali Linux) and an isolated Windows malware analysis VM (FlareVM) to enable analysis on both Linux and Windows environments.
 It exposes 40+ malware analysis tools through the MCP protocol, allowing:

 - **Remote file operations** - Upload/download samples and artifacts
 - **Static analysis** - Packer detection (DIEC), capability analysis (CAPA), string extraction (FLOSS)